Boldoosang/GeoJSON-TTMP-WebScraperBaker/readme.md

-# GeoJSON - Trinidad and Tobago Member of Parliament Baker
+# GeoJSON - Trinidad and Tobago Member of Parliament Web Scraper & Baker
 Welcome to the GeoJSON baker for TTMP information!
 This project was designed to "bake"/embed information regarding the general election members of parliament.
 As future elections occur, there is a need to produce this GeoJSON file with all of the information included.
 Initially designed as a utility tool for [SpotDPothole Frontend](https://github.com/Boldoosang/NAV-spotDPothole-frontend).